core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
 The Sender Context of a given endpoint matches the corresponding Recipient Context in all the endpoints receiving a protected message from that endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process incoming messages.
-The recipient creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
+The recipient may create a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
 Each Recipient Context matches the Sender Context of the endpoint from which protected messages are received.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which messages are received.

 The table in {{fig-additional-context-information}} overviews the new information included in the OSCORE Security Context, with respect to what defined in Section 3 of {{I-D.ietf-core-object-security}}.